Dorico

-Dorico (/ˈdɒrɪkoʊ/) is a scorewriter for macOS, Windows and iPadOS developed by Steinberg, a subsidiary of Yamaha.
-It is one of the leading professional-level music notation programs alongside Sibelius and the now discontinued Finale.
+Dorico (/ˈdɒrɪkoʊ/) is music notation software for macOS, Windows, and iPadOS developed by Steinberg, a subsidiary of Yamaha.
+It is one of the leading professional-level music notation programs alongside Sibelius and the since-discontinued Finale.
 Dorico's development team consists of most of the former core developers of Sibelius.

 History

-After the developers of Sibelius were laid off in a 2012 restructuring by their corporate owner, Avid, most of the team were re-hired by the competing company, Steinberg, to create a new scorewriter.

-The project was unveiled on 20 February 2013 by the Product Marketing Manager, Daniel Spreadbury, on the blog Making Notes, and the software was first released on 19 October 2016.
+After the developers of Sibelius were laid off in a 2012 restructuring by Avid, most of the team were re-hired by the competing company, Steinberg, to create a scorewriter.
+The project was unveiled on February 20, 2013 by the product marketing manager, Daniel Spreadbury, on a blog, Making Notes.
+The software was first released on 19 October 2016.

-The program's title Dorico was revealed on the same blog on 17 May 2016.
-The name honours the 16th-century Italian music engraver Valerio Dorico (1500 – c.
-1565), who printed first editions of sacred music by Giovanni Pierluigi da Palestrina and Giovanni Animuccia and pioneered the use of a single impression printing process first developed in England and France.
+The program's title, Dorico was revealed on the same blog on May 17, 2016.
+The name honors the 16th-century Italian music engraver Valerio Dorico (1500 – c.
+1565), who printed first editions of sacred music by Giovanni Pierluigi da Palestrina and Giovanni Animuccia.
+Dorico pioneered the use of a single impression printing process first developed in England and France.
 The iPad version was released on 28 July 2021, offering most of the functionality of the desktop app.
 It was the first major desktop scorewriter application to be made available on a mobile platform, however Sibelius also offers a mobile version.

-In August 2024, when the rival scoring software Finale was discontinued after 35 years, its company President Greg Dell'Era recommended switching to Dorico, calling it the "new future of the industry".
-He said: "Many have competed with Finale over the past four decades... but when Dorico launched in 2016, it set a brand new bar for the industry".
+In August 2024, when the rival scoring software Finale was shuttered after 35 years, the president of Finale, Greg Dell'Era recommended switching to Dorico, saying it is the "new future of the industry...
+Many have competed with Finale over the past four decades... but when Dorico launched in 2016, it set a brand new bar for the industry".

 Features

-Dorico is known for its stability and reliability in creating aesthetically pleasing scores and its intuitive interface.
+Dorico is known for its stability and reliability in creating aesthetically pleasing scores in addition to its intuitive interface.
 User feedback influences Dorico's feature design, and the development team actively use the forum and Facebook group.